interledger/rafiki/docs/architecture.md

 The `auth` service performs authorization and authentication of incoming requests.
 For requests from entities that have accounts within the local instance of Rafiki, the `auth` service uses data stored in the auth postgres database.
 For requests from clients registered with other instances of Rafiki, the auth service resolves the client's public key from its source and uses it to authenticate and authorize the request.

-## Rates

-The `rates` service in this repo is a placeholder service for providing exchange rates between assets.
-It is called by the `backend` when creating quotes.
-It is intended for development use while working on Rafiki; anyone deploying Rafiki to production should implement a rates service appropriate to their business.

 ## Frontend

 The frontend will host the internal admin interface.
 The current application is a placeholder.

+## Additional packages

+### Mock Account Provider

+The `mock-account-provider` package is a [remix](https://remix.run/) application to mimic an account provider.
+It is used to test the integration with the Rafiki webhooks and the quoting of outgoing payments.

+### Open API

+The `openapi` package is a library for validating requests and responses against an OpenAPI spec.